ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 **.../properties/<name>**

-Method: POST     Payload: :ref:`pay-single-prop`    Required Role: :ref`role-property-mod`
+Method: POST     Payload: :ref:`pay-single-prop`    Required Role: :ref:`role-property-mod`

 Add property with the given name to all channels in the payload data.
 If the payload contains an embedded <channels> list, the property is added to all channels in that list.
 In this case, the value for